bigteamscienceconference/bigteamscienceconference.github.io/index.md

 <b><i>Full program will be released in August</i></b>

 *Note: The conference will be presented primarily via Zoom.
-The tentative plan is to set the conference schedule primarily according to Eastern Standard Time, but we will accommodate scheduling needs of presenters as needed.*
+The tentative plan is to set the conference schedule primarily according to Eastern Standard Time, but we will accommodate scheduling requirements of presenters as needed.*

 ***
 <!--## [Speakers]({{site.baseurl}}/people/)